Fear-less public speaking

 The physiological basis is a bit more complex but it goes something like this.
 When cortisol floods your system and sympathetic nervous system can’t cope, this triggers your parasympathetic system.
 The parasympathetic system is normally responsible for relaxation and sleep but when it goes into overdrive it is like the body shutting down.

-This is a typical reaction while people are speaking, rather than the in the lead-up.
+This is a typical reaction while people are speaking, rather than in the lead-up.
 The most common symptom is forgetting what you want to say or “going blank”.
 Some people also talk about that feeling of disassociation – their words feel disconnected from them.

 The role of the amygdala